 3. Gas Smell from Furnace

-It’s normal for your heating system to let off a little bit of gas when it turns on, so you might notice a gas smell from your furnace.
+It’s normal for your heating system to give off a little bit of gas when it turns on, so you might get a gas smell from your furnace.
 But it’s not typical to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak

 If your furnace smells like gas frequently, turn it off.
-If you know where your main gas supply valve is, turn that off too.
-Then contact the gas company and us for help.
+If you know where your main gas supply valve is, shut that off too.
+Then contact the gas company and us for assistance.